 You can order our booklets and leaflets for free.
-Visit be.macmillan.org.uk or call us on 0808 808 00 00.
+Call us on 0808 808 00 00 or visit orders.macmillan.org.uk

 Alternative therapies

 Alternative therapies are treatments that are used instead of conventional medical treatments.
 Some alternative therapists claim their therapies can treat or cure cancer, even if conventional treatments have not been able to.
 There is currently no evidence to show that alternative therapies are effective in curing cancer or slowing its growth.